 In all cases, the recruitment of an employee in France to carry out a professional activity obligatorily attaches him/her to the French social security system and entails the payment of related contributions.

-Registration and declaration of the foreign company: Assignment of a SIRET number
+Registration and declaration of the foreign company employing staff in France: Assignment of a SIRET number

 Before recruiting employees, foreign companies with no establishment in France must register with the CNFE (Centre national des firmes étrangères) , by completing the E0 form for the attribution by the INSEE of a SIRET number and affiliation to social organizations (URSAFF and Humanis Retraite et Prévoyance).